eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 *Short description*

 A User can obtain their mobile Driver's Licence (mDL) from an mDL Provider and store it in an Wallet Unit.
-The User can then present the mDL to a Relying Party upon request to prove their driving rights conveniently, securely, and in compliance with the regulations of all
+The User can then present the mDL to a Relying Party upon request to prove their driving rights conveniently, securely, and in compliance with the Driving Licences Directive, once it is adopted.
-Member States.

 This Topic contains high-level requirements related to a User presenting a mobile Driver's Licence (mDL) to a Relying Party in a supervised or unsupervised scenario, and also in an unsupervised scenario, in proximity mode.